Potatoes

 "You bastard, Wang, you'll just have to wait and see."

+"Huh!"
 Boknyeo, again, just snorted.

 Finally, the day came.
-The bride, adorned with seven treasures and riding a four-men carrying palanquin, arrived at Mr. Wang's house, nestled in the vegetable field outside Chilseongmun Gate.
+The bride, adorned with seven treasures and riding in a four-man palanquin, arrived at Mr. Wang's house, nestled in the vegetable field outside Chilseongmun Gate.
 Deep into the night, Chinese people gathered at Wang's house, playing strange instruments and singing strange melodies, making a lot of noise.
 Boknyeo stood hidden in a corner of the house, listening to the conversation inside with a murderous glint in her eyes.

 The bride and groom looked at her in surprise.
 Glaring at them with angry eyes, she walked over to Wang, grabbed his arm, and held onto it.
 A strange laugh escaped her lips.

-"Come on, let's go my home."
+"Come on, let's go to my home."

 Wang remained silent.
 His eyes darted aimlessly.
 Boknyeo shook him once more.